core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'algorithms' array is extended as follows.

-   The parameter 'alg_aead' MUST be set to the CBOR simple value "null" (0xf6) if the group does not use the pairwise mode, regardless whether the endpoint supports the pairwise mode or not.
-Otherwise, this parameter MUST encode the value of AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}), as per {{Section 5.4 of RFC8613}}.
+   The parameter 'alg_aead' MUST be set to the CBOR simple value "null" (0xf6) if the parameter AEAD Algorithm in the Security Context is not set (see {{sec-context}}).
+Otherwise, regardless of whether the endpoint supports the pairwise mode or not, this parameter MUST specify AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}) as per {{Section 5.4 of RFC8613}}.

    Furthermore, the 'algorithms' array additionally includes:

-   - 'alg_signature_enc', which specifies Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
-This parameter MUST be set to the CBOR simple value "null" (0xf6) if the group does not use the group mode, regardless whether the endpoint supports the group mode or not.
-Otherwise, this parameter MUST encode the value of Group Encryption Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this AEAD algorithm.
+   - 'alg_group_enc', which specifies Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-enc-alg}}).
+This parameter MUST be set to the CBOR simple value "null" (0xf6) if the parameter Group Encryption Algorithm in the Common Context is not set.
+Otherwise, regardless of whether the endpoint supports the group mode or not, this parameter MUST specify Group Encryption Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this algorithm.

    - 'alg_signature', which specifies Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
-This parameter MUST be set to the CBOR simple value "null" (0xf6) if the group does not use the group mode, regardless whether the endpoint supports the group mode or not.
-Otherwise, this parameter MUST encode the value of Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this signature algorithm.
+This parameter MUST be set to the CBOR simple value "null" (0xf6) if the parameter Signature Algorithm in the Common Context is not set.
+Otherwise, regardless of whether the endpoint supports the group mode or not, this parameter MUST specify Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this algorithm.

-   - 'alg_pairwise_key_agreement', which specifies Pairwise Key Agreement Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
-This parameter MUST be set to the CBOR simple value "null" (0xf6) if the group does not use the pairwise mode, regardless whether the endpoint supports the pairwise mode or not.
-Otherwise, this parameter MUST encode the value of Pairwise Key Agreement Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this HKDF algorithm.
+   - 'alg_pairwise_key_agreement', which specifies Pairwise Key Agreement Algorithm from the Common Context (see {{ssec-common-context-dh-alg}}).
+This parameter MUST be set to the CBOR simple value "null" (0xf6) if Pairwise Key Agreement Algorithm in the Common Context is not set.
+Otherwise, regardless of whether the endpoint supports the pairwise mode or not, this parameter MUST specify Pairwise Key Agreement Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this algorithm.

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).

    This enables endpoints to safely keep an observation {{RFC7641}} or a Non-Notification Group Exchange active beyond a possible change of Gid (i.e., of ID Context), following a group rekeying (see {{sec-group-key-management}}).
-In fact, it ensures that every response, regardless whether it is an Observe notification or not, cryptographically matches with only one request, rather than with multiple ones that were protected with different keying material but share the same 'request_kid' and 'request_piv' values.
+In fact, it ensures that every response, regardless of whether it is an Observe notification or not, cryptographically matches with only one request, rather than with multiple ones that were protected with different keying material but share the same 'request_kid' and 'request_piv' values.

 * The new element 'OSCORE_option', containing the value of the OSCORE Option present in the protected message, encoded as a binary string.
 This prevents the attack described in {{ssec-cross-group-injection}} when using the group mode, as further explained  in {{sssec-cross-group-injection-group-mode}}.